-The story told in my novel, Myers, is set in and is touched by the official and unofficial rules and practices of segregation in Lewes in 1955: in August of that year, the fictional Karl Myers has been Lewes’ chief of police for 18 months, and despite his having been raised in Baltimore, another segregated border state, his experience as a Marine drill sergeant* who volunteered in 1942 to train the first African American Marine recruits at Camp Montford Point, and his subsequent experiences as a First Sergeant in an integrated Marine Corps in Korea, has given him a unique perspective that is at odds with what he has found living in Lewes in 1955.
+The story told in the first half of my novel, Karl Myers, is set in and is touched by the official and unofficial rules and practices of segregation in Lewes in 1955: in August of that year, the fictional Karl Myers has been Lewes’ chief of police for 18 months, and despite his having been raised in Baltimore, another segregated border state, his experience as a Marine drill instructor* who volunteered in 1942 to train the first African American Marine recruits at Camp Montford Point, and his subsequent experiences as a First Sergeant in an integrated Marine Corps in Korea, has given him a unique perspective that is at odds with what he has found living in Lewes in 1955.

 In that year, African American families in Lewes lived primarily along Park Avenue, in the Burton Subdivision, and along Third and Fourth Streets.
 As Trina Brown-Hicks is cited as observing in Lewes Beach Holds a Special Place (Delaware Coast Press 8/11/21, p.7): even as children, Black folks in Lewes knew, “… how far to go … We knew Second Street was there, and we could go, but it wasn’t always welcoming, because if you wanted an ice cream, you might have to go to the back door to get it.”